Symmetry Breaking and Link Homologies II: Borel equivariant cohomology of Broken symmetries and Soergel bimodules

 Notice also that $\Ho_{\SU(r)}^\ast(\BSa(\sigma_i))$ is a free $\Ho_T^\ast$ module under either the left or the right module structure as can be verified directly, or by using the fact that the Serre spectral sequence of the fibration given by the map $\pi$ collapses (since both the fiber and base have evenly graded cohomology).

-Now consider the pullback diagram of definition \ref{DomK2-10b}.
-Inductively using freeness over $\Ho_T^\ast$, and the Eilenberg-Moore spectral sequence we get the iterated tensor product decomposition for $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ as claimed in the statement of the theorem.
+Now consider the pullback diagram of definition \ref{Bott-Samelson}.
+Inductively using freeness over $\Ho_T^\ast$, and the Eilenberg-Moore spectral sequence, we get the iterated tensor product decomposition for $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ as claimed in the statement of the theorem.
+It remains to identify $\Ho_{\SU(r)}^\ast(\BC(w_I))$ with the Hochschild homology of $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ with coefficients in $\Ho_T^\ast$.
+For this, consider the principal $T$-fibration given by the canonical projection